arunkumarp1947/litebot-1/README.md

 This is a dicord bot for simple moderation

 ## To do
+- ☑ Deletes messages containing any words in words.txt
+- ☑ Join & Leave messages
+- ☐ Kicking & Banning commands
+- ☐ Server specific settings
+- ☐ Currency
+- ☐ Music System
-- Report function
+- ☐ Report function
-- Roles from reaction
+- ☐ Roles from reaction
-- Server specific settings
+- ☐ Translate